Our students are independent individuals who come from all walks of life.

 Many of our students commute considerable distances to get here because a good level of Higher Education is about more than specialist teachers and first class facilities.
 It is also about being part of a larger community, or ‘family’ as we like to refer to it, where our students take pride in being an important member of this circle.
 Our students welcome the enriched environment that surrounds them, by interacting with their tutors and fellow peers, as well as making the most of the support that is always available from college staff.

-At Regent College Higher Education, we provide all of our students with the independence to take ownership of their studies, to help encourage them to grasp the importance of developing as an adult learner.
+At Regent College London, we provide all of our students with the independence to take ownership of their studies, to help encourage them to grasp the importance of developing as an adult learner.

 But don’t just take our word for it.
 Check out the rest of our website to find out more and get a sense of what we are all about.